 Maryland Lawyer for Slip and Fall Claims

 You do not have to bear the brunt of the negligence of a property owner.
 If you are the victim of a slip, trip and fall accident across Maryland, then the experienced attorneys at Whitney, LLP may be able to represent you and determine who is responsible for your injuries and seek compensation for the losses that you have sustained.
-To request a free consultation, reach out to us online or call us at (410) 583-8000.
+To request a legal consultation, reach out to us online or call us at (410) 583-8000.
 All attorney’s fees and case expenses are paid out of compensation recovered from the responsible parties.